Benign paroxysmal positional vertigo

 What is benign paroxysmal positional vertigo?

-If you have the feeling that everything is spinning or swooping around you, this is called dizziness (vertigo).
+If you have the sensation that everything is spinning or whirling around you, this is called vertigo.
 It may occur while standing, walking, or lying down.
 Depending on the cause, the duration of this type of vertigo attack can vary.
 Associated ill effects may include feeling dazed or nauseous.

 Benign paroxysmal positional vertigo is usually caused by a disorder in the balance organ.
 Certain movements then trigger vertigo for a short time.
 Benign paroxysmal positional vertigo is easy to identify and treat.
 It is harmless, though unpleasant.